syncfusion-content/javascript-docs/js/RadialMenu/getting-started.md

-You can display the **Radial Menu** by performing desired action on the target content while selecting the text inside the target.
+You can display the **Radial Menu** by performing the desired action on the target content while selecting the text inside the target.
 Therefore, call the **show** method in the select action of the content.
 Refer to the following code example and add it to the script.